KJBrock/GaCDProject/CodeBook.md

 ### Signals

+Acceleration is measured in standard fravity units 'g', and gyroscope values are measured in radians/sec.

 The value of each signal field has been normalized, and is bounded in [-1,1].

 #### tBodyAcc.mean...X
 #### tBodyAcc.mean...Y